 When looking at the voltage plots for both controllers, it can be seen that there is no saturation problem with the pitch data.
 However, there seems to be some or near saturation for the yaw motor as it seems not to go for below -15 volts on either graph.
-If there was saturation in the system, it would cause the helicopter to not be able to follow the reference signal properly.
+If there was saturation in the system, it would cause the helicopter to not be able to follow the reference signal properly which can be seen in the yaw angles in the state feedback plots.

 Controller Comparison